Sophia Pooley: Biography

 Shortly before Brant's death, Pooley was then sold to and enslaved by a man named Samuel Hatt in 1807, who had paid $100 for her.
-Pooley had lived in Ancaster with Hatt as a slave for a number of years, even after slavery was abolished in Canada.
-In 1833, she recounted the incident when she was told she was free under the Slavery Abolition Act 1833, and how Hatt "did not stop me—he said he could not take the law into his own hand," and ran away afterwards to what is now known as Queen's Bush, Waterloo.
+Pooley lived in Ancaster with Hatt as a slave for a number of years, even after slavery was abolished in Canada.
+In 1833, she recounted the incident when she was told she was free under the Slavery Abolition Act 1833, and how Hatt "did not stop me—he said he could not take the law into his own hand."
+Pooley later left and moved to what is now known as Queen's Bush, Waterloo.

-In 1855, American abolitionist Benjamin Drew traveled to 14 Black communities in Canada West, for the purpose of collecting several former slaves testimonies to collect "their experiences of actual workings of slavery."
+In 1855, American abolitionist Benjamin Drew traveled to 14 Black communities in Canada West, for the purpose of collecting several former slaves' testimonies regarding "their experiences of actual workings of slavery."
 Pooley, thought to be in her late nineties, gave what is the only existing first-person narrative of an enslaved person in Canada to Drew.
 Drew's book, The Refugee: or Narratives of the Fugitive Slaves in Canada, was then published in 1856, Pooley's testimony among 113 other interviews that Drew chose to include at the time of publication.
 Drew's depiction of Pooley's account has been questioned, as he maintained a narrative that she had fled as a fugitive from the United States to Upper Canada, instead of her experience of being transported to Canada under chattel slavery.

 Pooley had married a Black farmer in Waterloo, Robert Pooley, but the marriage ended when her husband left Pooley for a white woman.
 There is no indication from Pooley's narrative or historical sources that she had any children.